shun/booking-system/README.md

 # What this ?

-This repository is for studing the modern web technology by myself.
+This repository is for studing the modern web technology for myself.

 # Architecture